THE INTERSECTION OF PASSION & PURPOSE

-Jessica Rycheal is a Southern interdisciplinary story-teller and Art Director based in Seattle, Washington.
-Rycheal received a Bachelor of Fine Arts degree in Graphic Design from Georgia Southern University.
+Jessica Rycheal is an Interdiscplinary Storyteller and Art Director from Macon, Georgia.
+Rycheal received a BFA from Georgia Southern University.
 After spending a few years cultivating her talents in the southeast, Rycheal relocated to Seattle.
-She's carved space for herself in the pacific northwest with an entrepreneurial spirit, people-centric design sensibilities, and aptitude for providing innovative creative solutions that yield measurable business growth.
-Projects for global brands like Gatorade, Under Armour, and Amazon have employed Rycheal's savvy from Seattle-based agencies to studios in Germany.
+She's carved space for herself in the pacific northwest with a career in visual design strategy and art direction.
+Projects for global brands like Amazon, Gatorade, and Under Armour have employed Jessica’s leadership and expertise from Seattle-based agencies to studios in Germany.

-Though the disciplines in which Jessica Rycheal works vary, the common thread unifying her diverse mediums of expression is story-telling.
-Her passion for story-telling is rooted in a love for people, specifically humanity in regard to individuality.
+Though the mediums through which Jessica Rycheal works evolve, the common thread unifying her diverse means of expression is story-telling.
+Her passion for story-telling is rooted in a love for people and advocacy for holistic black liberation and visibility.
 It is this love and passion that yield the emotive, impactful and relatable body of work for which Rycheal is known.